July 9, 2025, 10:48 am | Read time: 4 minutes

 Before and During the Tour–How Linkin Park Stays Fit

 A tour with several multi-hour concerts and travel days each week demands both physical and mental endurance.
-To prepare, each of the five LP members apparently found their own way.
+To prepare for this, each of the five LP members apparently found their own way.
 Three of them revealed theirs in an interview with the U.S. magazine “Men’s Health” before the start of the European tour.
 It became clear that these strategies are part of their daily routine not only before but also during the tour.

 Emily’s Training and Nutrition Strategy

 “I try to balance cardio with weight training so I don’t get too exhausted,” revealed “Linkin Park” frontwoman Emily Armstrong.
 She continues her training even during the tour, saying she works out daily at the hotel.
 During the day, she often plans a nap to be fit for the evening concerts.
-This depends on how her body feels, as jet lag can also play a role when traveling between concerts.
+However, this depends on how her body feels, as jet lag can also play a role when traveling between concerts.
 “If I feel dehydrated, I don’t do it but hydrate as much as possible.”

 On days when she feels dehydrated and particularly affected by jet lag, she also skips strenuous workouts.
 On tours, she feels like “an athlete” because the performances themselves are true endurance training.

 Like all athletes, nutrition is important for the musician in addition to training.
-Moreover, the voice can either benefit from or suffer due to dietary choices.
+Moreover, her voice can either benefit from or suffer due to dietary choices.
 According to “Men’s Health,” Armstrong follows the GERD diet.
 Her menu mainly includes lean meats, healthy fats, and vegetables.
 This is supposed to help prevent heartburn.
 The singer avoids spicy foods, coffee, and pizza.

 How Mike Shinoda Trains His Endurance